stellar-deprecated/docs/guides/security.md

 ## Keep Up to Date with Security Patches

 Make sure that you’re using the most secure software available by keeping up-to-date with the latest releases.
-Stellar.org publishes release announcements on a mailing list you can subscribe to at https://www.freelists.org/list/sdf-releases.
+Stellar.org publishes release announcements on a mailing list you can subscribe to by emailing [stellar-dev+subscribe@googlegroups.com](mailto:stellar-dev+subscribe@googlegroups.com).